 Booking a Personal Day in Charlie also creates a notification in our team’s Slack channel, just to make sure we’re not missing a beat.

-If you’d like to find out more about how to use Personal Days in Charlie, you can book a free demo with our team.
+If you’d like to find out more about how to use Personal Days in Charlie, you can start a 14-day free trial now.

 Eight months on — what impact have we made?